Modelling interface factorizations between Landau-Ginzburg models as module functors: Introduction

+obtained by evaluating a fusion functor $U$ on the identity factorization $I_W$ (Definition~\ref{def:PiIW}).
+Under $\Pi^{I_W}$, morphisms in $\HFF_{W',W}$ induce morphisms of interface matrix factorizations; this correspondence is not bijective in general.
+In particular, $\Pi^{I_W}$ is neither injective on objects nor on morphisms, and it is not surjective on objects.
+We show, however, that $\Pi^{I_W}$ is full in the one-variable case (polynomial rings in one variable), i.e.\ surjective on morphisms (Section~\ref{sec:onevariable}).

+\item The functor $\Pi^{I_W}$ is compatible with fusion within the operator-like sector: the interface factorization associated to a composite functor agrees, up to natural isomorphism, with the fusion of the associated operator-like interfaces, see Proposition~\ref{prop:PiIWCompatibleWithFusion}.

+\item The functor $\Pi^{I_W}$ is also compatible with the action of operator-like interfaces on general boundary/interface conditions: fusing $U(I_W)$ to a matrix factorization $Q$ is naturally isomorphic to applying $U$ to $Q$, i.e.\ $U(I_W)\boxtimes Q \cong U(Q)$.
+This is made precise by a commutative diagram of functors in Proposition~\ref{prop:FFdescribeFusion}. \end{itemize} The last two items provide the bridge to the standard interface description in terms of matrix factorizations.
+In particular, the diagrams at the end of Section~\ref{sec:ffdescribefusion} (page~\pageref{listoffigures}) summarize how an operator-like interface (with or without an insertion from the functorial morphism spaces) acts on a boundary/interface factorization (with or without a boundary/interface field) by fusion.

+The non-surjectivity of $\Pi^{I_W}$ on objects reflects that not every B-type interface admits a fusion-functor description, and we do not currently have an intrinsic criterion.
+Empirically, in minimal models the topological defects are described by fusion functors, while for example boundary-boundary type defects are not.
+We treat this as an observation and leave a conceptual characterization for future work.

-This article is structured as follows: In Section~\ref{sec:categoryoffunctors} we define a category of module functors where we not only consider natural transformations, but also a tower of higher order morphisms.
+This article is structured as follows: Before introducing fusion functors, we start in Section~\ref{sec:categoryoffunctors} by defining a category of functors between categories of modules where we not only consider natural transformations, but also a tower of higher order morphisms.
 A subcategory thereof is identified as the category of fusion functors in Section~\ref{sec:fusionfunctors}.
-Here we also define a functor to the category of interface matrix factorizations whose properties are investigated in Section~\ref{sec:relationinterfacesandfusionfunctors}.
+Here we also define the functor $\Pi^{I_W}$ to the category of interface matrix factorizations whose properties are investigated in Section~\ref{sec:relationinterfacesandfusionfunctors}.
 Some more technical arguments are presented in the appendix.